data-community-of-practice/AI-Graph-Obsidian/linkedin/Week 2/Stable Diffusion Segmentation for Biomedical Images with Single-step Reverse Process.md

 4️⃣ **Conclusion and Future Directions**: The authors conclude that SDSeg sets a new standard in diffusion-based medical image segmentation by combining efficiency with high accuracy.
 The model's design, particularly its use of a trainable vision encoder and latent space operations, enables it to adapt to various medical imaging modalities.
 Future work may explore the integration of SDSeg into clinical workflows, potentially enhancing real-time diagnostic capabilities and broadening its applicability to other areas of medical imaging.

 ### Reference:
 Lin, T., Zhu, S., Liu, H., Zhang, Q., & Tang, J. (2024).
-"Stable Diffusion Segmentation for Biomedical Images with Single-step Reverse Process" ArXiv. /abs/2406.183
+"Stable Diffusion Segmentation for Biomedical Images with Single-step Reverse Process".
+ArXiv. /abs/2406.18361